System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 | V3 | + Multi-agent + deployment + cost engineering | 50 engineers | 18 months |

 Start with L1.
 Ship it.
 Measure acceptance rates.
 Learn what context matters.
 Then add L2.
 Learn what tools the agent needs.
 Only then attempt L3.
 Each level is a foundation for the next.
-Skip levels and you'll build an unstable system on an untested foundation.
+Skipping levels leads to an unstable system on an untested foundation.

 Mental model: An AI code assistant is not a chatbot that writes code.
 It is a compiler pipeline: parse intent → analyze dependencies → build context → generate plan → emit code → verify output → optimize.
 The LLM is just the code generation phase.